 One of the most common questions we get is: I want to Scuba Dive, how do I get started?”.
-The best thing to do when getting started Scuba Diving is to come talk to our staff so we can talk face to face and explain the process in depth.
+The best thing to do when getting started Scuba Diving is to talk to our trained staff so we can explain the process in depth.
 There are 5 basic areas that have to be completed to become a PADI Open Water Diver.

 1) Paperwork – Like with most things, PADI wants every instructor to have their i’s dotted and their t’s crossed.
-The paperwork will take about 10 minutes and is no big deal.
+The paperwork will take about 10 minutes and is simple to complete.
 One section of the paperwork asks you questions about your physical health.
 Don’t be alarmed if you you think you may not qualify.
-Many people with a plethora of ailments and can still dive.
+Many people with “disqualifying qualities” can still dive.
 If you answer YES to any of the questions on your physical form, all you need is a physician permission in writing stating that your particular issue(s) won’t impede your ability to dive.
 Don’t think this will be a timely hassle.
 If they agree, they usually write a quick note giving their authorization in minutes (if applicable).
 Attached is a Medical Statement for you to look at.

 On the other hand, eLearning is done via the internet in the comfort of your own home.
 You can stop and start whenever you wish and go at your own pace.
-If you choose eLearning, you will have to take a eLearning review to assure you understood the contents.
-The majority of people choose eLearning.
-When returning with your completion certification you will have to take a quick review quiz to assure your understanding
+If you choose eLearning, you will have to take a eLearning review quiz to assure you understood the contents.
+The majority of people choose eLearning for its flexibility versus the classroom environment.

 Whn floating/treading water, you must demonstrate that they can comfortably maintain yourself in water too deep in which to stand by completing a 10-minute swim/float without using any swim aids.
 This is a lot easier then it sounds and we can instruct you in methods to help you with this.

-4) Confined Water Dives – Confined water is a general term that refers to either a swimming pool or confined open water.
+4) Confined Water Dives – Confined water is a general term that refers to either a swimming pool or in a reasonable open water environment.
 “Confined open water” is an open water site that offers swimming pool-like conditions with respect to clarity, calmness, and depth.
-During your confined water dives, you will minimally learn all of the necessary skills to safely and effectively Scuba Dive.
+During your confined water dives, you will learn all of the necessary skills to safely and effectively Scuba Dive.

 5) Open Water Dives – This is where you are tested in your ability to demonstrate skills in open water that you learned during your confined water dives.
-You can do this locally during warm months, at the Utah geo-thermal crater or at one of our dive trips!
+You can do this locally during warm months, at the Utah geo-thermal crater, on your own vacations or at one of our dive trips!

 6) Diver Referral

 Many people choose to become a diver because they will be taking a trip to a warm climate and want to experience the underwater world’s plentiful life, beautiful corals and so much more.
-In this case, some opt to do their learning portion and confined water dives locally and finish their open water dives there.
-This is easily accomplished by FFS&S by recording all of your learning and confined water dives and sending the information to them!
+In this case, some opt to do their learning portion and confined water dives locally and finish their open water dives on their vacations.
+This is easily accomplished with FFS&S by recording all of your learning and confined water dives and sending the information to a qualified PADI facility!